Undline/UndChain/readme.md

 ## Tokenomics

-UndChain features two primary tokens on its main chain—UndChain Gold Piece (UGP) and UndChain Silver Piece (USP)—designed to incentivize validators and partners.
-Additionally, AdCoin plays a significant role in the Pages co-chain as a utility token for accessing content.
+UndChain features two primary tokens on its main chain—**UndChain Gold Piece (UGP)** and **UndChain Silver Piece (USP)**—designed to incentivize validators and partners.
+Additionally, **AdCoin** will be created to show developers how to override USP; it also plays a significant role in the Pages co-chain as a utility token for accessing content.

 ### UndChain Gold Piece (UGP)